Many people believe that the Appalachian Trail is a great place to escape civilization and enjoy nature.

 Additional Bugs That Cause Frustration and Irritation

-While ticks are the primary concern there are many other bugs on the trail that can cause problems, the most common are mosquitoes and black flies which will swarm in moist or shaded areas.
+While ticks are the primary concern, there are many other hiking trail pests on the trail that can cause problems, the most common are mosquitoes and black flies, which will swarm in moist or shaded areas.

-These pests can be worse at certain times of the year when there is more water on the trail from snowmelt or rainstorms.
+These pests can be worse at certain times when there is more water on the trail from snowmelt or rainstorms.

 Mosquitos are quite a location-dependent bug.
 They are only bad if you happen to camp near a pond or stagnant (standing) water.